damonliuchn/BatchPackApk/README.md

 1.Don't need keystrore.

-2.Only use a signed apk.
+2.Only provide a signed apk.

 3.It can pack a large number apks in one second.

+4.The signature of generated apk is the same as the signature of you provided APK.

 #Usage:
 1.You don't need to write channel value in AndroidManifest.xml,so if you want get the channel value in your app,please use following code.